dynamsoft-docs/capture-vision-docs/architecture/image-processing/textline-recognition.md

      style H fill:#f96,stroke:#333,stroke-width:4px
 ```

-In this article, we'll discuss the first section of a task - **Region Pre-Detection**:
+In this article, we'll discuss the first section of a task - **Text-line Recognition**:

-# Section One - Region Pre-Detection
+# Section 3 - Text-line Recognition

 The purpose of this section is to reduce the time cost by scaling down or finding out regions of interest (ROIs).
 It is not indispensable for follow-up sections but would be helpful for some extreme cases.